rampadc/zero-to-prod-in-go/docs/04-integration-testing.md

 ok      command-line-arguments  0.457s
 ```

 That works!
-That was straightforward. `startTestServer()` contains the code in our `main.go`.
+That was straightforward. `startTestServer()` contains the same code as in our `main.go`.
 In `TestHealthCheck2`, we're starting the server in a goroutine, then issue a HTTP GET request against the webserver.

 ### Randomise the port number

-Next up, we need to make sure the test server starts on any random HTTP port so it doesn't conflict with our app, and maybe with other tests when we parallelise them.
+Next up, we need to make sure the test server starts on a random port so it doesn't conflict with our app, and maybe with other tests when we parallelise them.
 To get a random port, we can pass in `":0"` into the address portion of `Run()`.
 However, to run queries against that address, we need to know which port the server has chosen.

 Looking at the signature for `Run()`: